-- If the Faculty Member chooses to continue the appeal, the Ombud may recommend that the Faculty Member request an informal facilitated discussion to clarify elements of the tenure/promotion denial (see Section IV.
-B.).
-Alternatively, the Faculty Member may continue the appeal by requesting a review by the Department. - The Ombud will contact the Department Chair of the Faculty Member's appeal and request within 3 days of the Faculty Member's decision to continue. - The Faculty Member has 10 days from his or her decision to continue the appeal to deliver to the Ombud a written statement and supporting recommendations or documents for the appeal case.
-These documents may later become part of the Appeal File if the review by the Department is unsuccessful and the appellant chooses to continue the appeal. - The Ombud will forward the Faculty Member's supporting documents to the Department Chair within 1 day of receipt. - The Department Chair has 10 days from the receipt of the referral to review the Faculty Member's case and issue a written response to the appellant and Ombud.
-The Department may request an informal facilitated discussion in order to clarify elements of the case. - Within 3 days of the receipt of the Department Chair's written response, the Faculty Member will notify the Ombud of the decision either to: a) stop the appeal process altogether; b) request an informal facilitated discussion with the Department Chair (if not previously requested by either party); or c) continue the appeal through the next step, the College Level Review. - Within 3 days of the Faculty Member's notification, the Ombud will report the outcome to the Department Chair. - If the informal facilitated discussion occurs, the Department Chair has 3 days after that session to issue a final written response to the Faculty Member and Ombud. - If the Faculty Member chooses to continue the appeal, within an additional 3 days, the Ombud shall assemble and forward the Faculty Member's Appeal File to the Dean for review.
-The Faculty Member may generate a written response to the Department Chair's written statement of denial.
-Other documents that comprise the Appeal File include the Faculty Member's original tenure/promotion folder, written recommendations by the Department Chair and Advisory Committee. - Faculty Members whose appeals originate at the Department Level may not bypass College Level Review.
+- 1. Within 3 days of the Faculty Member's decision to request a Departmental Level Review, the Ombud will notify the Department Chair of the Faculty Member's appeal and will forward the Faculty Member's Appeal File to the Department Chair. - 2.
+The Department Chair or an Advisory Committee member may request an Informal Facilitate Discussion for communication and clarification. - 3.
+The Department Chair has 10 days from the receipt of the Appeal file to review the Faculty Member's case and issue a written response to the appellant and Ombud.
+This document becomes part of the Appeal File. - 4.
+Within 3 days of the receipt of the Department Chair's written response, the Faculty Member will notify the Ombud of the decision either to: a) end the appeal process; b) request an Informal Facilitated Discussion with the Department Chair or c) continue the appeal through the next step which is the College Level Review. - 5.
+Within 1 day of the Faculty Member's notification, the Ombud will report the decision to the Department Chair. - 6.
+If the Faculty Member has chosen to continue the appeal, he or she may generate a written response to the Department Chair's written statement of denial; this response is to be provided to the Ombud within 2 days of the Faculty Member's notification to continue the appeal.
+This document becomes part of the Appeal File. - 7.
+Within 1 day of receipt of the Faculty Member's written response to the Department Chair's statement that upholds the denial decision, the Ombud shall send in writing a request of the appropriate Dean for either an Informal Facilitated Discussion or a College Level Review. - 8.
+Faculty Members whose appeals originate at the Department Level may not bypass College Level Review a.
+Overview

-2. College Level Review
+D. College Level Review